 These are my complete notes on the book as taught to us by Ust.
-Ahmad Zayn al-‘Abidin in Arabic.
+Ahmad Zayn al-‘Abidin in Arabic, which is now available on YouTube.
 Sh.
 Ibn ‘Uthyameen’s work is a very useful book to get an introduction to Hanbali usool.
 There are not enough good books in the English language on Hanbali fiqh and usool and this is my modest attempt to introduce the usool of the school to English speakers.
 Please note that I did not write down every single thing that Ust.
 Ahmad mentioned but only that which I personally found beneficial and felt was sufficient for the explanation of the text.

 Sh.
 Ibn ‘Uthyameen at times differs with the Hanbali school and Ust.
 Ahmad did point out those differences to us.
 At times, I noted in the notes that Sh.
 Ibn ‘Uthyameen is differing with the school on this issue and at other times, I just note down the official (mu’tamad) Hanbali position on the issue and do not mention Sh.
 Ibn ‘Uthyameen’s opinion.
 However, there are very few instances of this occurring in the text and the vast majority of it agrees with the school.